Head off

 The husband has taken a sick day and is staying home.

-The wife leaves, but the husband quickly notices that she has left her bento on the counter.
 He picks up the bento and promptly runs to the elevator to head her off (stop her) before she goes downstairs.

-Imagine some thieves steal a lot of money from a bank in Fukuoka.
-They get away and run to the airport to fly out of the country.
 Unfortunately for them, the police are already there to head them off, and the thieves are caught red-handed.

-If you want to use both meanings of today’s word in the same situation you could say this:
+If you want to use both meanings of today’s word in the same situation, you could say this:

-The woman headed off for work but had forgotten her bento.
 Her darling husband picked up her bento and rushed to the elevator to head her off before she went downstairs.

-This entry was a long one today.
 If you have read this far, you are a champion, thank you and have a wonderful day!

 Posted